- Every type of file can get corrupted, and in this guide, we’re going to show you how to fix a corrupted WAV file.

 - Certain media players, such as VLC can repair files, so they can be used as a workaround.

 A WAV file, also known as a WaveForm audio file, is a standard audio format that is found mainly on Windows computers.

-Files get corrupted for several reasons like an unexpected computer shutdown or software error.
-For WAV files, there are ways to repair and/or fix corrupt ones using audio-editing software programs that play, manage, edit and fix them.
+In the case of WAV files, there are ways to repair and/or fix corrupt elements using audio-editing software programs that play, manage, edit, and fix WAV files easily.